Vizir/pipedrive-android-app-wrapper/README.md

 pipedrive-android-app-wrapper
 =============================

-An Android App wrapper to the amaizing Pipedrive CRM mobile webapp.
+An very simple Android App wrapper developed with the Phonegap to the amaizing Pipedrive CRM mobile webapp.